JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 So the question is this: why is Southwark Council bending over backwards to make planning policy concessions and exercise CPO powers for developers that don't pay tax - and siphon all profit not just out of the Elephant, but out of the country?

-And why is Sadiq Khan's Housing Spokesperson using a picture of Delancey's __Get Living London__ Athlete's village complex on his Twitter profile?
+One can see why the govt is so keen on PRS given that one of its top Tory donors is the Ritblat family.
+What is more difficult to understand is why Sadiq Khan is so keen on it.
+His Housing Spokesperson using a picture of Delancey's __Get Living London__ Athlete's village complex on his Twitter profile?

 ![](/img/tomcopleygetliving.png)